vyahello/devops-master-class/kubernetes/readme.md

 ## Deployment

-Deployment -> Replicaset1 (POD1 and POD2) and Replicase2 (POD3 and POD4).
+Deployment is a set of Replicaset1 (POD1 and POD2) and Replicase2 (POD3 and POD4).
 You can create new docker release without cluster being down.
 Release new version of application without a downtime.
+Ensure that new release happens without a delay.

 ```bash
 kubectl get rs -o wide